minio/docs/source/reference/minio-mc/mc-ilm-rule-add.rst

 MinIO supports specifying both expiry and transition rules in the same bucket or bucket prefix.
 MinIO can execute an expiration rule on an object regardless of its transition status.
 Use
-:mc:`mc ilm ls` to review the currently configured object lifecycle management rules for any potential interactions between expiry and transition rules.
+:mc:`mc ilm rule ls` to review the currently configured object lifecycle management rules for any potential interactions between expiry and transition rules.